 - Drug-related emergency department visits were higher in the first quarter of 2020 compared to the first quarter of both 2018 and 2019.

 - Drug-related emergency department visits occurred at a rate of about 3.4 cases on average daily in 2019, but increased to 4.1 cases on average daily in 2020

 - In 2020, there were 63 opioid overdose deaths reported by the Office of the Chief Coroner of Ontario.

-- Forty-four per cent of all opioid-related deaths were males aged 25-44.
+- Forty-one per cent of all opioid-related deaths were males aged 25-44..

-- Almost two-thirds (64.9%) of accidental opioid-related deaths in Windsor and Essex County (WEC) occurred in a private residence.
+- Over half (53.2%) of accidental opioid-related deaths in Windsor and Essex County (WEC) occurred in a private residence.

-- The most common opioid identified in 2019 opioid-related deaths in WEC, occurring in 65% of opioid-related deaths.
+- Fentanyl was the most common opioid identified in 2020 opioid-related deaths in WEC, occurring in 65% of opioid-related deaths.